Form of separation: STRUCTURAL

 - monthly confidential compliance report: Telstra must report to the ACCC any equivalence breaches identified by Telstra or a wholesale customer.

-In addition, the ITA, whose appointment is approved by the ACCC, will operate a fast-track dispute resolution process to investigate and resolve equivalence complaints under the SSU, as well as disputes arising under Telstra’s migration plan.
+According to the SSU, Telstra established an independent dispute resolution body called the Office of the Independent Telecommunications Adjudicator (ITA).
+The ITA, whose appointment was approved by the ACCC, operated a fast-track dispute resolution process to investigate and resolve equivalence complaints under the SSU, as well as disputes arising under Telstra's migration plan.

-The ITA is an independent person who acts as an expert and not as an arbitrator.
-The ITA’s decisions are generally final and binding.
+The ITA was an independent person who acted as an expert and not as an arbitrator.
+The ITA's decisions were generally final and binding.

 Elements of equivalence and non-discrimination

-During the transition phase to the NBN, Telstra must provide equivalence measures based on EoO and ensure transparency in the supply of regulated fixed network services to its wholesale customers.
+Before 1 July 2020 (during the transition phase to the NBN), Telstra had to provide equivalence measures based on EoO and ensure transparency in the supply of regulated fixed network services to its wholesale customers.

-In the list of equivalent services and their comparable retail services, Telstra must offer on an EoO basis services such as WLR, LLU, terminating access, line sharing service, access to ADSL, and the use of exchange building facilities.
+In the list of equivalent services and their comparable retail services, Telstra had to offer on an EoO basis services such as WLR, LLU, terminating access, line sharing service, access to ADSL, and the use of exchange building facilities.

-Under the SSU, Telstra must publish for each regulated service and its comparable retail service the processes and systems used for:
+Under the SSU, Telstra had to publish for each regulated service and its comparable retail service the processes and systems used for:

 - service qualification;